oscarg798/CopeAndroid/Readme.md

 ## Setup

-1.Just clone this project, import it in Android Studio and press Play.
+1. Clone this project, import it in Android Studio and press Play.

+2. Create a google-service.json file creating a Firebase Project.
+On remote config create a variable called new_list with true or false.

-2. D ownload the following unpacked chrome [extension](https://drive.google.com/file/d/1Js21eF5VA-n_x_02MsytYGfiBpyDXGn8/view?usp=sharing), and install it on Chrome brower.
+3. Download the following unpacked chrome [extension](https://drive.google.com/file/d/1Js21eF5VA-n_x_02MsytYGfiBpyDXGn8/view?usp=sharing), and install it on Chrome brower.

-3. Create a new user on the Android App.
+4. Create a new user on the Android App.
 (Signup is not redirecting to the Cope list activity, for now you have to close the app and opening it again).

-4. Click on chrome extension and login with the created user.
+5. Click on chrome extension and login with the created user.
 (After press login thats it, even if you do not see a confirmation message)

-5. Go to a web page select something and send it to Cope using right click, and then *Select and sent to Cope*, option.
+6. Go to a web page select something and send it to Cope using right click, and then *Select and sent to Cope*, option.
 If it was sent successful you will see an alert dialog with *Sent* message.
 If you do not see confirmation dialog please log in again on the chrome extension.

-6. Open the Android App, Log In and thats it
+7. Open the Android App, Log In and thats it

 ![](./readmefiles/cope1.png)
 ![](./readmefiles/cope2.png)